Does Home Warranty Cover Water Heaters? Replacement & Coverage Guide

 Pincher's Pro Tip

 If you're evaluating whether certain optional features like a recirculation pump or expansion tank need separate coverage, check out our home warranty add-ons guide for cost and value breakdowns.
+Homeowners with high-efficiency systems should also review our home warranty coverage for energy-efficient appliances guide.

 Frequently Asked Questions

 Q: Does a home warranty cover a leaking water heater?
-A water heater leak is covered if it results from a mechanical failure of a covered component — for example, a failed pressure relief valve or a cracked tank due to normal wear.
+A water heater leak is covered if it results from a mechanical failure of a covered component, for example, a failed pressure relief valve or a cracked tank due to normal wear.
 However, leaks caused by sediment buildup, improper installation, or physical damage are typically excluded.
 Always report a leak immediately to your provider, as delayed reporting can complicate your claim.
 Review your policy's leak language before filing.

 Compare Home Warranty Options in Ohio